Key Contacts: SENCo: Nicola Wilby

-Thomas Gainsborough School strives to ensure that all students leave as confident, resilient individuals, positive about their future and equipped to deal with challenges – having a learning difficulty or disability is not seen as a barrier to making progress.
+Our school strives to ensure that all students leave Thomas Gainsborough as confident, resilient individuals, positive about their future and equipped to deal with challenges – having a learning difficulty or disability is not seen as a barrier to making progress.
 There is a shared belief that all students can achieve: ‘Excellence for each, for all.’

 Who does our school cater for?

-Thomas Gainsborough School is a mainstream 11-19 secondary school which caters for learners with a wide variety of needs.
-We strongly believe that through quality teaching all children can be challenged in their learning to make their best progress.
-While planning the different learning challenges at all key stages, we ensure that the needs of all students are met through concise planning and differentiation.
+Thomas Gainsborough School is a mainstream 11-19 secondary school which caters for students with a wide variety of needs.
+We strongly believe that through quality teaching all students can be challenged in their learning to make their best progress.
+While preparing the different learning challenges at all key stages, we ensure that the needs of all students are met through concise planning, differentiation and quality first teaching.

 How are additional needs catered for?

-On some occasions some of our learners will need to access additional support to that which is available in the classroom day to day.
+On some occasions some of our students will need to access additional support to that which is available in the classroom day to day.
 This may be to support with their next steps in learning or to help them access the curriculum effectively.
-This provision may be in the classroom or in small groups led by a teacher or a learning support assistant.
-It may be for a short or longer period of time and will be regularly monitored by the class teachers and the SENCo by measuring the progress being made by the pupils.
-Parents and the young person will be consulted and informed about the interventions offered and how they are making progress.
+This provision may be adaptations in the classroom or in small groups led by a teacher, a literacy tutor or a learning support assistant.
+It may be for a short or longer period of time and will be regularly monitored by the class teachers and the SENCo by measuring the progress being made by the students.
+Parents and the student will be consulted and informed about the interventions offered and how they are making progress.

 What are Special Educational Needs and how are they identified?